Tyuleny Island (Sea of Okhotsk): Anthropogenic impact

-Despite being an uninhabited small island, Tyuleny faced significant anthropogenic pressure.
+Despite being an uninhabited small island, Tyuleny historically faced significant anthropogenic pressure.

-The island hosted a Russian military garrison from 1884 to 1904 and a Japanese garrison in 1945.
+The island hosted a Russian military garrison from 1884 to 1904 and a Japanese garrison until 1945.
 Vestiges of Japanese military pillboxes and breastworks for gun carriage can still be found on the island.
 On July 2, 1945, the US submarine ‘Barb’ bombarded the island.
 As a result, several buildings were destroyed, a fuel warehouse burned, and six people died.

 Since the late 19th century, various structures were established on the island, including houses for hunters and military personnel, small factories for fur seal skinning and salting pelts, as well as a fenced yard-field for killing.
 In 1965, Soviet hunters artificially expanded the fur seal rookery by flattening the least steep slope of the rock, creating a pathway for fur seals to ascend from the beach to the plateau.
 Additionally, a wooden construction on piles was established on the beach (however, it was shortly deconstructed due to low efficiency).

 Currently there are fences separating the guillemots’ and fur seals’ breeding plots as well as territory for scientists, including wildlife observation towers and old Soviet buildings.